BakangMonei/database-extractor/README.md

 5. **Configure Settings**: Set batch size, upsert options, dry run mode
 6. **Run Migration**: Monitor progress in real-time

+> 📘 **New to testing database connections?** See the comprehensive [Testing Guide](docs/TESTING_GUIDE.md) for detailed, step-by-step instructions for each database type.

 ## MVP: Firestore → PostgreSQL

 The current MVP supports end-to-end migration from Firebase Firestore to PostgreSQL: